shawntabrizi/substrate-collectables-workshop/src/3/source/README.md

-# Pallet Functions
+# Pallet Struct

-- TODO:
-	- Learn about extrinsics and callable functions
+- TODO: Learn about the Pallet struct and what is implemented on it and how it is used.
-	- Learn about internal functions